 In the world today, companies are becoming more and more cautious about legal issues.
 One industry in which this is especially true is construction.
 There are various everyday causes of litigation in the construction world, a lot of them involve obligations that were contractually broken.
 If a mistake is made and the end product is not what was contractually promised, this is the perfect storm for a breach of contract lawsuit and potential litigation.
 Another way construction companies can find themselves caught up in the legal system is due to injuries and accidents that can happen on the job.
-Below are a few of the most common causes for construction litigation.
+Through the consultation of companies such as lcs development consulting problems such as legal issues may be reduced, through advice given.
+Below are a few of the most common causes for construction litigation that can arise.

 Lack of Payment

 When a contractor finalizes a project and the owner does not grant them the formerly agreed upon payment, the contractor has every right to file a lawsuit for lack of payment.
 Also, in an industry that bases their success on word-of-mouth referrals, this kind of news can travel rapidly, and diminish reputations which could cost contractors future opportunities.
 These contractors will file a lien which are particularly effective, due to the fact that they are linked to the title or deed of the property.